deep-diver/ai-paper-reviewer/content/paper-reviews/2410.18538/index.md

 > </details>

-> Table 1 presents a quantitative evaluation of the SMITE-50 dataset, showing the performance of different methods across various categories with 10 reference images during training.
+> Table 1 presents a quantitative evaluation of the SMITE-50 dataset, showing the performance metrics (F-measure and mIOU) for different video segmentation methods across four categories (Face, Horse, Car, Non-Text), each trained with 10 reference images.

 {{< table-caption >}}